eugizzo/Smart-Farming-Lab/README.md

 # 🌾 Smart Farming Lab Survey
 Welcome to the Smart Farming Lab Survey – a collaborative research initiative aimed at cataloging and analyzing computer vision datasets in the domain of precision agriculture and smart farming.

+* Smart Farming Lab is a collaborative research initiative focused on collecting, curating, and evaluating computer vision datasets used in precision agriculture and smart farming applications.

+* A comprehensive catalog of agricultural vision datasets designed to support precision agriculture and smart farming.
+Focus on plant species, plant parts, annotation types, and modalities

+* Tasks include classification, segmentation, and detection

 ## 📘 Overview
 The Smart Farming Lab compiles and evaluates a wide range of vision datasets used in modern agricultural AI systems.
 These datasets enable various tasks including plant disease detection, weed classification, crop phenotyping, and more.